 cholesterol or heart disease and is over 2 years old, your child's doctor may

 cholesterol (LDL and HDL) test when type 1 diabetes is

 diagnosed or as soon as blood sugars are under control.
-If there is no family history of high cholesterol, your child will
+If there is no family history of high cholesterol, your child may

 have a cholesterol test at puberty.
 If the